rainjs/rainjs/doc/source/server/handlebars/component_helper.rst

     element.

-This usage is useful when you want to implement some logic but also give the developer a way to customize the html output.
+This usage is useful when you want to implement some logic but also give the developer a way to customize the look and feel.
 In the previous example you can have a logic for how the grouped buttons are behaving and the developer can decide how the place the buttons in the page.

 -----------